cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/guides/enterprise_modeling_guide/dbt_project_modeling_guide.md

 See more model properties [here](https://docs.getdbt.com/reference/model-properties).

-#### STAGING MODEL BEST PRACTICES
+#### STAGING LAYER BEST PRACTICES
-- All models in the stager layer should be materialized as a view.
+- Staging models should be materialized as views.
+- Staging models should not exclude any columns or rows from the source data.
+Except soft deletes should be excluded.
+- Staging models can include renamed fields.
+  - The new field name should be independent of business name/logic.
+More business friendly names can be declared in downstream layers.
+- Staging models can include data type conversions.
 - [CDP's staging macros](https://github.com/cdp-ucsc/cdp-ucsc-dbt-codegen/tree/staging-layer-macros/macros/cdp-ucsc-staging-layer) should be used to generate models.
+The staging macros reflect the staging model's best practices.
   - By utilizing CDP's staging macros, staging logic will be consistently managed across all of the dbt projects.
-  - If a base model exists, the staging model should `ref()` the base model and should not be generated from CDP's staging macros.
+  - If a base model exists, the staging model should `ref()` the base model and not be generated from CDP's staging macros.
-- Renames at the staging layer should be independent from business names/logic.
-Business friendly names can be declared in downstream layers.

 ## dbt_project_name/seeds/
 > Documentation needed.